 Asimina triloba, Pawpaw

-The Missouri native tree the Pawapaw, Asimina triloba, is a dynamic tree that provides beauty and a food source to the garden.
+The dynamic Missouri native tree the Pawapaw, Asimina triloba, provides beauty and a food source to the garden.
 Showy burgundy flowers in spring appear the same time as the leaves begin emerge.
 Flowers give way to fruit in fall that have a flavor reminiscent of bananas.
 In fact Pawpaws are sometimes know as the Missouri Banana Tree.
 Large oval leaves turn bright yellow in the fall, adding a soft golden color to the landscape.

 Pawpaws are the host plant to the Zebra Swallowtail Butterfly, their caterpillars exclusively eat Pawpaw leaves.